-Positively Prepared: The plan provides a strategy which, as a minimum, seeks to meet the area's objectively assessed need and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where practical to do so and is consistent with achieving sustainable development.

-Justified: the plan is an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence.

-Effective: the plan is deliverable over the plan period and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground.
+NPPF criteria Yes No Positively Prepared: The plan provides a strategy which, as a minimum, seeks to meet the area's objectively assessed need and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where practical to do so and is consistent with achieving sustainable development х Justified: the plan is an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence Х Effective : the plan is deliverable over the plan period and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground Х Consistent with national policy: the plan should enable the delivery of sustainable development in accordance with the policies of the NPPF Х

-Please give reasons for your answer
+Please give reasons for your answer:

-I find the plan unsound for a number of reasons.
+I find the LPR unsound for a number of reasons with particular reference to SP17, the proposed North East Thatcham development.
 These reasons are listed below.